Identifying, avoiding, and closing pension gaps early on

 2. Planning for voluntary pension provision

-In practice, 80 to 90 percent of a person's last income should be used as a guideline for their needs in retirement.
-The difference between this amount and the amount provided by the first and second pillar benefits (approx. 60 percent) must be provided for privately – this is done via the voluntary or private pension provision:
+In practice, 80%–90% of a person's last income should be used as a guideline for their needs in retirement.
+The difference between this amount and the amount provided by the first and second pillar benefits (approx. 60%) must be provided for privately – this is done via the voluntary or private pension provision:

 - Pillar 3a: First and foremost, we recommend payments to the third pillar – for instance Pillar 3a.
 Due to the compound interest, it is worth getting an early start on retirement provision.
-If financially feasible, it is advisable for gainfully employed persons with a pension fund to make the maximum annual contribution to Pillar 3a of currently 7,056 Swiss francs.
+If financially feasible, it is advisable for gainfully employed persons with a pension fund to make the maximum annual contribution to Pillar 3a of currently CHF 6,883.
 Said contribution can be deducted from taxable income.

 - Purchase of pension benefits: As with Pillar 3a, voluntary purchases of pension benefits can be deducted from taxable income.
 Purchases of pension benefits usually enable a flexible choice between a higher pension fund pension or a higher lump-sum payout upon retirement.